J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 - [x] Ajust UI image and position player in front of button fly
 - [x] Player not can grab on walls
+- [x] When player dies the game continuos running for 1.5 seconds
 - [ ] `In progress` General balancement in the game